 You could hire onsite staff to perform some or all of these tasks.
-Or, you could outsource these functions to a TPA.
+Or, you could outsource these functions to a third-party administrator (TPA).
 This is a significant decision, which should be carefully weighed.

 Business Size and Cost Considerations

-A large organization that provides a plethora of benefits may need multiple employees to handle benefits administration, if looking to keep that function in-house.
-For example, you may need a benefits manager plus several benefits administrators or specialists—along with other human resources (HR) personnel, including an HR director, HR manager, HR specialists or generalists, and recruiters.
+A large organization that provides many benefits may need multiple employees to correctly handle benefits administration in-house.
+For example, you may need a benefits manager plus a benefits specialists—along with other human resources (HR) personnel, including an HR director, HR manager, HR specialists or generalists, and recruiters.

 Expertise and Industry Connections